How to Use Deco Foil with Deco Foil Transfer Pen, Deco Foil Adhesive Pen and Laser Prints

 How to Use Deco Foil with Laser Prints

 If you have access to a laser printer, almost any image can be foiled.
-For this example, I used a jpeg image that came with cut files I ordered from Wild Whisper Designs.
 I printed the image with my laser printer and cut the paper down to size.

 The best way to foil these images is with a laminator.
 The process is the same as with the transfer gel and adhesive pen.
 Add foil on top of the laser print and insert it between the sheet of folded parchment paper.
 Run the paper sandwich through the laminator.
 Let it cool and remove the foil.